MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Home inventory is at record low levels.
 There are some areas of the country where there are multiple real estate agents per homes for sale.
 Some markets have 10x more real estate agents per home for sale!

-The US equity market has outperformed the ROW very significatly since 2008.
+The US equity market has outperformed the ROW very significantly since 2008.

 Non-US stocks have been performing the same or better than US stocks recently.